RTL 7: Yorin (2001–2005)

 RTL had to change the name of the station.
 At first, RTL came up with ME for both radio and television, with a campaign saying ME komt er aan (ME is coming), but a fashion label in the Netherlands (WE) complained about the similarity with its name.
 Moreover, the retailer had also claimed the usage of the names ME, SHE, HE and YOU for WE's sub-brands in the Benelux region.
-Had RTL not abandoned the ME brand, the media company wound be sent to court.
+Had RTL not abandoned the ME brand, the media company would be sent to court.
 Finally, after forbidding the usage of the name ME in March 2001, RTL rebranded Veronica to Yorin on 2 April 2001, announced to the public on 29 March.
 Yorin referred to the English phrase "You're in".
 The Dutch version of The Price Is Right, Cash en Carlo, referenced this fact when announcer Eddy Keur told contestants "Yorin the game!" when they came on down to Contestant's Row.
 All programmes previously on Veronica and also the television presenters moved to Yorin.
 RTL didn't want to add RTL into the name (instead of calling it RTL 6 or RTL 1) so the channel would keep its own identity.
 Some of the programmes that were popular on Veronica continued on Yorin, even though these were initially planned to air on ME.

 The new name, Yorin, also had negative connotation due to being a close paronym of "urine".
 An NRC journalist said that the effect was the opposite of the intended "Yorin (You're in) the movement" tagline.
 Some staff abroad were even mocked for the similarities, as well as a case where British journalists laughed at the name in Cannes, as reported by De Volkskrant.

 In the auctioning off of FM radio frequencies called ZeroBase, Holland Media Group acquired a lot allowing them to broadcast a popular music station virtually nationwide; this station was called Yorin FM with its most notable DJs being Rob Stenders, Robert Jensen and Henk Westbroek.
 In 2006, due to disappointing results, Holland Media Group sold the station to SBS Broadcasting, who rebranded it Caz! and changed the programming to a fully middle-of-the-road all-music formula.